Last Updated on December 30, 2025

 What is the best way to travel around Iceland?

 The best way to travel around Iceland is by rental car, camper van, or tour bus.
-Although Iceland does have a country-wide bus network, a vehicle or tour is a better choice because it allows you to stop at points of interest along the driving routes.
+Although Iceland does have a country-wide bus network, a vehicle or tour is a better choice because it allows you to stop at points of interest along the driving routes, and you can take a slow travel approach.

 Should I exchange money before I travel to Iceland?